segbo-db/segbo/README.md

 Preliminary studies based on SegBo have been presented at the following conferences:

 - Eitan Grossman, Elad Eisen, Dmitry Nikolaev and Steven Moran.
 How different were phonological distributions?: The World Survey of Phonological Segment Borrowing and the Uniformitarian Assumption. *Societas Linguistica Europaea* 52 (Leipzig, August 2019).
 Slides [here](https://www.academia.edu/40175937/How_different_were_phonological_distributions_The_typology_of_phonological_segment_borrowing_and_the_Uniformitarian_Assumption).

 - Eitan Grossman, Elad Eisen, Dmitry Nikolaev and Steven Moran.
 The typology of phonological segment borrowing. *Association for Linguistic Typology* 13 (Pavia, September 2019).
 Slides [here](https://www.academia.edu/41805315/The_typology_of_phonological_segment_borrowing).

 - Eitan Grossman and Steven Moran.
 What 'contact typologists' want from descriptive grammars. *Descriptive Grammars and Typology: The Challenges of Writing Grammars of Underdescribed and Endangered Languages* (Helsinki, March 2019).
 Slides [here](https://www.academia.edu/41805773/What_contact_typologists_want_from_grammatical_descriptions).

 - Eitan Grossman.
 Rethinking the Uniformitarian Hypothesis. *Prague Linguistics* (Prague, 2019).

-We'll also be presenting a poster at the next [EVOLANG in Brussels](https://brussels.evolang.org).
+We had planned on presenting our work at [EVOLANG 13 in Brussels](https://brussels.evolang.org), but given the current circumstances, the conference has been cancelled.
+Our short paper is nevertheless available online: [https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf](https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf).

-The following papers are based on SegBo:
+The following work is based on SegBo:

 - Grossman, Eitan, Elad Eisen, Dmitry Nikolaev and Steven Moran.
 Submitted.
 SegBo: A Database of Borrowed Sounds in the World’s Languages. *Language Resources and Evaluation*.
+To appear May, 2020.

 - Eisen, Elad.
 2019. *The typology of phonological segment borrowing*.
 Hebrew University of Jerusalem MA thesis.

 Several articles using SegBo are in the works, and we are working on setting up a website to make the data accessible via a GUI, so stay tuned.